Qi-Zhangyang/Tailor3D/README.md

 ## 🏗️ Training

 ### 1. Data Preparation
 We use gobjaverse-lvis dataset.
-You can get access through the hugging face
+You can get access through the [hugging face dataset card](https://huggingface.co/datasets/alexzyqi/Tailor3D-Gobjaverse-LVIS).

 ### 2. Accelerate Training Configuration
 - `configs/accelerate-train.yaml`: a sample accelerate config file to use 8 GPUs with `bf16` mixed precision.